moetez96/chat-app/README.md

 # Chat App

-This is the frontend of SocialApp, a responsive messeging application built with Angular.
+This is the frontend of ChatApp, a responsive messeging application built with Angular.

 The app allows users to register, log in, search for new friends, send and manage friendship requests, and chat in real-time with other users.